groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/ContextSensitiveHelp/CshFiles/Index.rst

 a database table, the first part is the name of the field (for a backend module, an arbitrary but significant string).
 The second part is a so-called "type key".
-The list of type keys and their syntax is decribed below.
+The list of type keys and their syntax is described below.

 The first part of the key may be absent (as in the first entries in the above example).
 This represents a general help text.
 This